 Hope has instituted regular housekeeping practices, which include cleaning and disinfecting common areas and other elements of the work environment, where possible.
 Employees should regularly do the same in their assigned work areas by cleaning the surfaces of their workspace daily.
-Commonly touched areas in Hope facilities and assisted living homes should be cleaned at a minimum daily.
+Commonly touched areas in Hope facilities and assisted living homes should be cleaned regularly.
 If a surface is suspected to be potentially contaminated, the work area and site of contamination will be cleaned immediately.